pepawel/stretching-prefetching/README.md

-# Stretching Google Prefetching Demo
+# Stretching Google's Prefetching Demo

 This is a demonstration of how large the prefetched data can be when using Signed Exchanges (SXG).